 Entrance fee of Metrosol Parasol: 3 €, free for children below 12 years old.

-Founded by Justino Neve in 1675 as the residence for the venerable priests, the two-floor Hospital de los Venerables is right the Santa Cruz quarter.
-Consisting of a church and an old residence, visitors to this old mansion can wander around the courtyard, the galleries of arcades, the central fountain and the tiled decoration as well as a Baroque oval dome and Baroque-style plasterwork.
+Founded by Justino Neve in 1675 as the residence for the venerable priests, the two-floor Hospital de los Venerables in the Santa Cruz quarter is one of the coolest things to do in Seville.
+Consisting of a church and an old residence, visitors to this old mansion can wander around the courtyard, the galleries of arcades, the central fountain, and the tiled decoration as well as a Baroque oval dome and Baroque-style plasterwork.

 Address of Hospital de los Venerables: Plaza de los Venerables, 8.

-Opening hours of Hospital de los Venerables: Mon-Sun 10 am-6 pm.
+Opening hours of Hospital de los Venerables: Tuesday-Saturday 10 am-6 pm, Sunday until 3 pm, Monday closed.
 Closed: 1 January, 25 December, and Good Friday.

 The hospital of the Charity Brotherhood (Hermandad de la Caridad), historically the hospital of the poor, a large part of it is still used as a hospital and the entrance fee is one of the ways the Brotherhood has to fund charity projects.
 A sophisticated example of 17th-century Baroque, this hospital should definitely be on your list of things to do in Seville.